jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ### Digital and branding

 We work in both digital and print spaces with our partners.
+This can present interesting challenges ensuring accessibility is considered across different mediums.

+### Accessible digital documents

+We work with a number of higher education organisations.
+When producing documents such as a prospectus, the digital versions, need to be accessible so that the content can be understood by everyone.
+This means producing accessible PDF versions, that consider heading structure, link text, contrast and image alt text.

+### Accessibility reviews

+We can conduct accessibility reviews on existing products to help understand where any accessibility gaps may be, and suggest remediation priority.
+This is often done using a mixture of automated and manual accessibility testing tools, and on a representative sample of pages, for example; key pages and common/important user journeys.

+### Accessibility remediation

 ### Our journey